OpenNebula/addon-storpool/README.md

 ```

 ### addon configuration
+The global configuration of addon-storpool is in `/var/lib/one/remotes/addon-storpoolrc` file.
+* Define `SCRIPTS_REMOTE_DIR` if it is changed in `/etc/one/oned.conf` if you plan to do live disk snapshots with fsfreeze via qemu-guest-agent
+* To chage disk space usage reporting to be as LVM is reporting it define `SP_SPACE_USED_LVMWAY` variable to anything

 * Add the `oneadmin` user to group `disk` on all nodes
 ```bash
 usermod -a -G disk oneadmin